 Denim Cloth

 Because it was such a thick layer of carbon, the denim didn’t remove all of it.
-This photo shows the carbon residue that is still on the tip
+Any remaining carbon was easily removed by rubbing the nib over an area of the denim that had polishing compound on it.

 Leather – grain side